tmtsoftware/csw/docs/src/main/messages/events.md

 ### Unique Key constraint

-By choice, a ParameterSet in either **StatusEvent, ObserveEvent,** or **SystemEvent** command will be optimized to store only unique keys.
-In other words, trying to store multiple keys with same name, will be automatically optimized by removing duplicates.
+By choice, a ParameterSet in either **ObserveEvent** or **SystemEvent** event will be optimized to store only unique keys.
+While using `add` or `madd` methods on events to add new parameters, if the parameter being added has a key which is already present in the `paramSet`, then the already stored parameter will be replaced by the given parameter.

 @@@ note

-Parameters are stored in a Set, which is an unordered collection of items.
-Hence, it's not predictable whether first or last duplicate copy will be retained.
-Hence, cautiously avoid adding duplicate keys.
+If the `Set` is created by component developers and given directly while creating an event, then it will be the responsibility of component developers to maintain uniqueness with parameters based on key.

 @@@